Austin Scott: Confederate names

-On February 12, 2021, Scott was appointed to the Congressionally mandated Commission on the Naming of Items of the Department of Defense that Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America.
+On February 12, 2021, Scott was appointed to the congressionally mandated Commission on the Naming of Items of the Department of Defense that Commemorate the Confederate States of America or Any Person Who Served Voluntarily with the Confederate States of America.

+Immigration

+Scott sponsored H.R.
+6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
+The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
+The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.

 Personal life

-Austin and his wife, Vivien, reside in Tifton, Georgia, with their three children.
-The Scotts are members of First Baptist Church of Tifton.
+Austin and his wife Vivien reside in Tifton, Georgia, with their three children.
+The Scotts are members of the First Baptist Church of Tifton.